jobsearch-works/custom-sign-in/README.md

 ## Testing

-The package includes a comprehensive test suite that verifies both the core functionality and the UI interactions.
+The package includes end-to-end tests using Playwright to verify both the core functionality and the UI interactions.

 ### Running Tests